AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART5.md

 **Issues:**
 1. **LINEAR COMPLEXITY SCALING:** `complexity / 100` is too simple
-   - Should be logarithmic or power-law
+   - MUST be logarithmic or power-law
    - Real inference is O(n²) for transformers (attention)
-2. **HARDCODED CONSTANTS:** 50ms, 500ms, etc. should be configurable
+2. **HARDCODED CONSTANTS:** 50ms, 500ms, etc. MUST be configurable
 3. **NO MODEL TYPE CONSIDERATION:** transformer vs CNN very different
 4. **DIVISION BY 100:** Arbitrary scaling factor, not justified
 5. **NO BATCH SIZE:** Single request vs batch have different latency